-This is one part of a series of blogs about maximizing your experience with our online Community, not only to help newbies get their bearings but to help those seasoned users learn more to take the next steps or help others.
+This is one part of a series of blogs about maximizing your experience with our online Community, not only to help newbies get their bearings but to also help those seasoned users learn more to take the next steps or help others.
 Before I get into the nitty gritty, I wanted to share the most important tip of all, perhaps one that you've told to your students many times:

 This is a safe place to cast fear aside.
-Play around with the different features, click on buttons, test them out, see what they do.
+Play around with the different features, click on buttons, test them out, see what they do, ask questions.
 You won’t break it, I promise.
 I've always thought that the best way to learn something new is to try it.
 Use me as a test subject!
 Send me a contact request or a private message to see how those features work.
 If you believe you have made a grievous error and you’re really worried about it, just shoot me an email.
 I can fix it!
-This is a tool for you and I want you to feel comfortable using it.
+This is a tool for you and it's important to us that you feel comfortable using it.
 If there’s another way you prefer to learn (detailed screen shots, live demo, written instructions), let me know.
 Odds are, I can put that together for you!

 Review the subject lines of the discussion topics.
 If you see one that grabs your attention, click on it.
 This will open the entire thread, or conversation.
 You’ll be able to see the initial question and all of the responses that have been posted.